- Christmas in Maine 🎄 11 Festive Events, Towns & Things to Do (2023) - November 14, 2023

 Exploring Maine—taking in its farmland vistas, lowtide hikes, and scenic mountaintops—takes a whole lot of driving.
 That often means that the cities and towns you’re driving through feel like just that: somewhere you’re sorta-kinda passing through temporarily.
 Yet Maine’s meteoric rise in tourism over the last ten years hasn’t just been about outdoor adventure and beaches; it’s been fueled just as much by restaurants, breweries, and chic inns along cobblestone alleys.
 To that end, it’s worth getting to know Maine’s cities and larger towns a bit better so no matter where you’re headed you’ll be prepared for Vacationland’s best amenities across the state.

 We’re starting things off with a Bangor city guide: so the next time you’re cruising through Penobscot County’s biggest city to Baxter State Park, Aroostock County, or even Bar Harbor, add an extra day or two to your itinerary and spend some time exploring the Queen City of the East.
-Here are some cool things to do in Bangor Maine.
+Here are some cool things to do in Bangor Maine, and if you’re looking for things to do in Bangor Maine this weekend or what to do in Bangor ME today, check out this local calendar to see what’s happening during your visit!

 Let’s get one important detail out of the way: it’s pronounced ban-gor (rhymes with store), not bang-er (rhymes with hanger).
 Despite Maine’s hundreds of hard to pronounce place names, this one most certainly takes the cake for most mispronounced and maligned by locals.
 The city even produced a tongue-in-cheek, musical PSA on YouTube in 2015 to help raise awareness of how to properly pronounce the name and it’s absolutely worth a watch for both the celebrity cameos and general hilarity.